ostermanj/ostermanj.github.io/_posts/2017-10-24-drupal-reader-app.markdown

 This app consists of a custom Drupal 7 module topped with an AngularJS single-page app for publishing multichapter reports.
 The Drupal module accomplishes two basic things:

-* it makes sure the report is presented in the normal Drupal theme of the website
+* it makes sure the report is embedded in the normal Drupal theme of the website, with site-wide navigation present
 * it passes data to the front end for the Angular app to use

 ## Why?
 Because the existing Drupal theme was designed for description pages that summarize the publication and link to its PDF, it was unable to meet the needs of digital-first publishing.
-This app allows content editors to create a complete multichapter publication using the CMS they're used to, presents that reports as a rich, interactive experience for users, and allows editors to spin-off a print-ready PDF from the digital content.
+This app allows content editors to create a complete multichapter publication using the CMS they're used to, presents that report as a rich, interactive experience for users, and allows editors to spin-off a print-ready PDF from the digital content.

 ## Features
 **Striking visuals** <br />